It is a truth universally acknowledged that chapped lips aren't attractive, to say the least.

 On that note, if you're going to apply lip balm, don't just go for it in the daytime; apply it before bed, too.
 "Look for ingredients like shea butter, glycerin or natural oils," advised Fishman.
 Speaking of natural oils, "I often recommend that my clients try coconut oil," said Wu.
 "You can also opt for a sweet almond oil."

 The peripheral area of the lips deserves some love, too!
 "Oftentimes, it's the border of the lips that gets most chapped, so you don't want to ignore that area," Wu said.
 "It may not be the cleanest look, but a dab just outside the natural line of your lips will work wonders."

 Sure, it's tempting, because your saliva will immediately moisten your lips.
 But as soon as it dries, according to Wu, "things get even worse.
 It'll dry them out even more."
 The instant gratification just isn't worth it.
 And, as Fishman reminded us, "Your saliva was meant to digest food.
 That's why it's so drying to the lips."

-9) Use long-wear lipstick and steer clear of all "sticks"
+- 9) Use long-wear lipstick and or any "sticks"

 But the truth is, all balms or lipsticks that come in tubes contain waxes that tend to dry out your lips.
 You'll be better off opting for an emollient ointment, which can be applied with the tips of your fingers with greater care and gentleness.
 "Dragging a stick across your dry lips, especially one that's not brand new, can only irritate the skin further," said Wu.